melissagwolf/Website/content/CV.md

 1. Bergeron, L. & **Gordon, M.** (2015).
 Establishing a STEM pipeline: Trends in male and female enrollment and performance in higher level STEM courses. *International Journal of Science and Mathematics Education*, 1 - 18. http://dx.doi.org/10.1007/s10763-015-9693-7

 1. **Gordon, M.**, & Bergeron, L. (2014).
 The use of multilevel modeling and the level two residual file to explore the relationship between Middle Years Programme student performance and Diploma Programme student performance. *Social Science Research*, 50, 147-163. https://doi.org/10.1016/j.ssresearch.2014.11.004

+### In Press

+1. **Wolf, M. G.**, Ihm, E., Maul, A., & Taves, A. (in press).
+Survey item validation.
+In S. Engler & M. Stausberg (Eds.), *Handbook of Research Methods in the Study of Religion (2nd ed.)*.
+Routledge.

+1. Clairmont, A., **Wolf, M. G.**, & Maul, A. (in press).
+The prevention and detection of deception in self-report survey data.
+In U. Luhanga & G. Harbaugh (Eds.), *Basic Elements of Survey Research in Education: Addressing the Problems Your Advisor Never Told You About*.
+Charlotte, NC: Information Age Publishing.

+### Under Review

+1. **Wolf, M. G.** (under review).
+Survey uses may influence survey responses.

 ### Presentations